Meta-analysis: Literature search

-A data collection form provides a standardized means of collecting data from eligible studies.
-For a meta-analysis of correlational data, effect size information is usually collected as Pearson's r statistic.
-Partial correlations are often reported in research, however, these may inflate relationships in comparison to zero-order correlations.
-Moreover, the partialed out variables will likely vary from study-to-study.
+A data-collection form provides a standardized means of collecting data from eligible studies.
+For a meta-analysis of correlational data, effect size information is usually collected as Pearson correlation coefficient (r).
+Partial correlations are often reported in research; however, these may inflate relationships in comparison to zero-order correlations.
+A 2024 simulation study found that standard meta-analysis methods are biased away from zero when applied to partial correlations, and proposed a correction that adjust the degrees of freedom used to compute the correlations.
+Moreover, the partialed-out variables will likely vary from study to study.
 As a consequence, many meta-analyses exclude partial correlations from their analysis.
 As a final resort, plot digitizers can be used to scrape data points from scatterplots (if available) for the calculation of Pearson's r.
-Data reporting important study characteristics that may moderate effects, such as the mean age of participants, should also be collected.
+Data on important study characteristics that may moderate observed effects, such as the mean age of participants, should also be collected.
 A measure of study quality can also be included in these forms to assess the quality of evidence from each study.
-There are more than 80 tools available to assess the quality and risk of bias in observational studies reflecting the diversity of research approaches between fields.
+There are more than 80 tools available to assess the quality and risk of bias in observational studies, reflecting the diversity of research approaches between fields.
 These tools usually include an assessment of how dependent variables were measured, appropriate selection of participants, and appropriate control for confounding factors.
-Other quality measures that may be more relevant for correlational studies include sample size, psychometric properties, and reporting of methods.
+Other quality measures that may be more relevant to correlational studies include sample size, psychometric properties, and method reporting.

-A final consideration is whether to include studies from the gray literature, which is defined as research that has not been formally published.
+A final consideration is whether to include studies from the grey literature, which is defined as research that has not been formally published.
 This type of literature includes conference abstracts, dissertations, and pre-prints.
-While the inclusion of gray literature reduces the risk of publication bias, the methodological quality of the work is often (but not always) lower than formally published work.
-Reports from conference proceedings, which are the most common source of gray literature, are poorly reported and data in the subsequent publication is often inconsistent, with differences observed in almost 20% of published studies.
+While the inclusion of grey literature reduces the risk of publication bias, the methodological quality of the work is often (but not always) lower than formally published work.
+Reports from conference proceedings, which are the most common source of grey literature, are poorly reported, and data in the subsequent publication are often inconsistent, with differences observed in almost 20% of published studies.